 Dana Barker SVN

 Stuart started working in the City of London as a trader in 1984 before moving to HK in 1993 to establish the business in Asia.
-Since leaving the city in 2002 he has been the practice manager of a firm of solicitors before moving into the veterinary world, most recently Rosemullion Vets in Cornwall.
-He has also advised on the start-up of a non-invasive cosmetic surgery practice run by 2 practicing GPs in Taunton.
+Since leaving the city in 2002 he has been the practice manager of a firm of solicitors before moving into the veterinary world in 2007.
+In 2016 he was elected to the board of the Veterinary Management Group (VMG) an organisation dedicated to improving the management of Veterinary Practices across the country

 Carol Wood - Accounts Payable